dqops/dqo/docs/dqo-concepts/dqops-user-home-folder.md

 2. Git ignore file that lists files and folders that should not be stored in Git.
      - The *[.localsettings.dqosettings.yaml](../reference/yaml/LocalSettingsYaml.md)* file is ignored because it contains the DQOps Cloud Pairing key
-     - The *.data* folder is ignored, because it contains Parquet data files that change frequently.
+     - The *.data* folder is ignored because it contains Parquet data files that change frequently.
-     - The *.credentials* folder is ignored, because it contains secrets and passwords.
+     - The *.credentials* folder is ignored because it contains secrets and passwords.
-     - The *.index* and *.logs* folders are ignored, because they are only required by a local DQOps instance.
+     - The *.index* and *.logs* folders are ignored because they are only required by a local DQOps instance.
 3.   [.localsettings.dqosettings.yaml](../reference/yaml/LocalSettingsYaml.md) file contains settings that are private for the current DQOps instance and should not be stored in the Git repository or shared with other DQOps instances.
      The most important parameters in the local settings file are a *DQOps Cloud Pairing Key* and a local instance key